 Since our formation in 2004, Marriott has provided us with access to more than \$1.9 billion of off-market acquisition opportunities.
 Marriott has contributed to us certain amounts in exchange for the right to manage hotel properties we have acquired.
 We refer to these amounts as "key money."
 Marriott has provided us with key money of approximately \$6.5 million in the aggregate in connection with our acquisitions of the Courtyard Manhattan/Midtown East (\$2.5 million), the Courtyard Manhattan/Fifth Avenue (\$1.0 million) and the Torrance Marriott (\$3.0 million).
 In connection with our acquisition of the Courtyard Manhattan/Midtown East, Marriott also contributed \$800,000 to the hotel's furniture, fixtures and equipment reserve.
-The \$1.0 million in key money payments received from Marriott in connection with our acquisition of the Courtyard Manhattan/Fifth Avenue is recoverable in the event that we have not completed certain renovations by January 22, 2006 and Marriott terminates the management agreement in accordance with certain provisions of the management agreement.
-The \$3.0 million in key money contributed by Marriott in connection with our acquisition of the Torrance Marriott is recoverable in the event that the management agreement with Marriott terminates within 10 years and such termination is not a result of a default by Marriott.
-Our relationship with Marriott has facilitated the acquisition of four initial seven hotel properties, including the Marriott Griffin Gate Resort and the Lodge at Sonoma Renaissance Resort & Spa, each of which we acquired directly from Marriott.
+The \$1.0 million in key money payments received from Marriott in connection with our acquisition of the Courtyard Manhattan/Midtown East (see the courtyard Manhattan/Fifth Avenue (\$1.0 million) and the Torrance Marriott (\$3.0 million in key money payments received from Marriott in connection with our acquisition of the Courtyard Manhattan/Fifth Avenue is recoverable in the event that we have not completed certain renovations by January 22, 2006 and Marriott terminates the management agreement in accordance with certain provisions of the management.
+The \$3.0 million in key money contributed by Marriott in connection with our acquisition of the Torrance Marriott is recoverable in the event that the management agreement.
+The \$3.0 million in key and such termination is not a result of a default by Marriott.
+Our relationship with Marriott has facilitated the acquisition of our initial seven hotel properties, including the Marriott Griffin Gate Resort and the Lodge at Sonoma Renaissance Resort & Spa, each of which we acquired directly from Marriott.
 We believe that we will continue to benefit from this relationship.